Betty Bayé: Context

 For years, the Courier-Journal newspaper had one black columnist on its editorial board and that was Betty Bayé.
 On June 21, 2011, Gannett Company downsized its staff and Bayé and many others on the editorial staff were laid off.
 The NABJ reported that out of the two percent that made up Gannett's staff, few or none were left.
 A study done by The American Society of News Editors said, "90 percent of newsroom supervisors from participating news organizations are white."
 Over the years different racial groups getting the chance to work and express themselves has decreased.
 "The fact is, if were not for black columnists who are thinking black, many of these [social] issues would not arise," said Betty Baye.
-After her lay off Betty became an independent journalist, published novelist, motivational speaker, and story teller.
+After her layoff Betty became an independent journalist, published novelist, motivational speaker, and story teller.
 She uses these as ways to reach out to other African Americans to defend their importance as people just as any other race.
 Her writings often open eyes to a point of view you may never see.

 Impact

 Bayé is a journalist, TV interviewer, author and lecturer.
 She was a longtime employee of the Gannett Company.
 Her career in journalism spanned 32 years, and she worked for The Courier-Journal for 27 year as a journalist columnist and member of its editorial board.
-She has hosted her own show “The Betty Baye Show” for 6 years.
+She has hosted her own show "The Betty Baye Show" for 6 years.
 She also chairs the University of Louisville Black Family Conference.